docQodly/docs/docs/studio/pageLoaders/qodlySources.md

                         <br/>
                         <li>Enter the name of the qodlysource. </li>
                         <br/>
-                        <li>Select the qodlysource type, either through <code>Entity selection</code> or <code>Entity</code>, to establish an ORDA data source.
+                        <li>Select the qodlysource type, either through <code>Entity selection</code> or <code>Entity</code>, to establish an ORDA qodlysource.
 Afterward, proceed to configure its settings, including initial values, page size, and depth.</li>
                         <br/>
                         <li>To create a shared qodlysource, specify a <code>Namespace</code>, for a Page (non-shared) qodlysource, leave the field empty.</li>
                 </ul>